The Pecan - The Story of America's Native NutNo. 4 St. James

 And while it may be difficult to believe that a simple nut could comprise enough subject matter for an entire book--and let alone, a good and enjoyable book--it's happened.
 In The Pecan - The Story of America's Native Nut, author James McWilliams tells you the surprisingly entertaining story of the pecan, a tale that spans both its history and future.

 Hardcover and 192 pages, The Pecan makes an excellent gift for Texans or anyone who, sadly, does not fit that description.
-It ships to you direct from our Texas Showroom in Austin, Texas.
+It ships to you directly from Austin, Texas.

 More from the publisher, University of Texas Press:

 "What would Thanksgiving be without pecan pie?
 New Orleans without pecan pralines?
 Southern cooks would have to hang up their aprons without America’s native nut, whose popularity has spread far beyond the tree’s natural home.
 But as familiar as the pecan is, most people don’t know the fascinating story of how native pecan trees fed Americans for thousands of years until the nut was “improved” a little more than a century ago—and why that rapid domestication actually threatens the pecan’s long-term future.